 + PRO: Decreasing crime rates

 Crime rates in Russia are dropping and have decreased substantially over the past two decades.
-Although pickpocketing and bribery are common, one still feels safe in Russia.
+As a result, expats will feel safe in Russia.

 - CON: Opportunistic crime

 Despite decreasing crime rates, one must always be aware of the risks of mugging and petty crime.
 Be sure not to leave any bags unattended and be cautious when walking alone at night.